Aikidooo/Minecraft-ConsoleBroadcast-Discordbot/README.md

 # Minecraft-ConsoleBroadcast-Discordbot
 A Discord bot which will broadcast your Minecraft serverconsole to a discord server
 ## Usage
-Clone the repository and create a config.json in the directory.
+Clone the repository to a Folder in your Minecraft server files and create a config.json in the directory.

 Write
 > {